Formalization of Auslander--Buchsbaum--Serre criterion in Lean4: Introduction

 \section{Introduction}

-The Auslander--Buchsbaum--Serre criterion is a beautiful piece of mathematics which states that for a Noetherian local ring $R$, $R$ is a regular local ring if and only if it has finite global dimension.
-This criterion did not appear all at once: initially only the ``only if" direction was known.
-At that time, regularity of the localization of a regular local ring at a prime ideal was still an open problem.
-It was not until 1955 that Jean--Pierre Serre gave the proof of the converse, completing the homological characterization of regular local rings.
-With this characterization in hand, it is easy to prove that the localization of a regular local ring is again regular.
-This is one of the earliest applications of homological methods to prove a non-homological result.
-Furthermore, as a corollary, regularity at all maximal ideals and at all prime ideals coincides, giving a clearer understanding of regular rings.
+The Auslander--Buchsbaum--Serre criterion is a beautiful mathematical result stating that for a Noetherian local ring $R$, the ring $R$ is regular if and only if it has finite global dimension.
+This criterion was not proved all at once.
+At first, only the “only if” direction was known, as shown in \cite{Auslander1953}.
+At that time, it was still an open problem whether the localization of a regular local ring at a prime ideal remains regular.
+The homological characterization of regular local rings was completed only after Jean--Pierre Serre proved the converse direction later in \cite{Serre1956}, as formally recorded in \cite{AuslanderBuchsbaum1956}.
+Once this characterization is available, it becomes straightforward to prove that the localization of a regular local ring is again regular.
+This is one of the earliest examples where homological methods were used to prove a result that is not itself homological.
+It shows how homological invariants—such as projective dimension, depth, and homological dimension—can detect and control purely “geometric” or “structural” properties of rings.
+This opened the door for homological algebra to become a central tool in commutative algebra and algebraic geometry.
+A similar homological perspective later led to the Auslander--Buchsbaum formula, Serre's intersection multiplicity theory \cite{intersection65}, the development of Cohen--Macaulay and Gorenstein ring theory, and deformation theory, for example \cite{deformation87}.